Coral reef fish - east coast monitoring

 Figure 1.
 Monitoring regions for coral reef fish species.

-Biological information helps inform fishery management decisions, by contributing to the assessment of stock status and evaluation of harvest strategy indicators (Figure 2).
-This biological information, together with state-wide recreational fishing surveys, information collected at boat ramps, commercial and charter fishing logbooks and social and economic information, contributes to the sustainable management of Queensland’s fishery resources.
+Biological information helps inform fishery management decisions, by contributing to the assessment of stock status and evaluation of harvest strategy indicators.
+This biological information, together with other data sources contribute to the sustainable management of the Reef Line Fishery.

-Biological samples and data are also shared with research providers through formal and informal collaborations.
+Biological data and samples are also shared with other researchers through formal and informal collaborations.
 These collaborations help maximise the benefit of collected samples and provide additional knowledge to help manage the fishery.
+Confidential information is not shared.